Sampling in Software Engineering Research: A Critical Review and Guidelines: Discussion

-Despite the problems described above, there are studies describing their sampling procedures well.
-To end our discussion on a positive note, we want to highlight positive examples from recent software engineering papers: \begin{itemize} \item Some experiments with students present a brief account of how a convenience sample of students was recruited at a certain university, from a certain class or cohort \cite[e.g.][]{mohanani2019requirements}. \item Some case studies mention purposive sampling and state some characteristics of the sites that led to their selection \cite[e.g.][]{ingram2020how}. \item Some repository mining studies clearly explain that they randomly draw elements from a purposively chosen sampling frame, acknowledging that their results should statistically generalize to the sampling frame but not the theoretical population \cite[e.g.][]{maalej2013patterns}. \item Other repository mining studies clearly explain sampling was constrained by API limitations, and how the researchers worked around those constraints \cite[e.g.][]{humbatova2020taxonomy}. \item Some grounded theory studies effectively explain that their goals do not include either representativeness or generalizing from a sample to a population \cite[e.g.][]{sedano2019product}. \item Some questionnaire surveys thoroughly explain their sampling strategy and its implications \cite[e.g.][]{Russo2020Gender}. \item Some studies conducting query-based sampling provide a detailed account of how the queries were generated \cite[e.g.][]{cummaudo2020interpreting}. \item Some systematic literature reviews present an extensive step-by-step account of how the primary studies were retrieved and filtered \cite[e.g.][]{BEECHAM2008860}. \end{itemize}
+Despite the problems described above, we want to highlight positive examples from recent software engineering papers, not limited to the stratified sample we used for our review. \begin{itemize} \item Some experiments with students present a brief account of how a convenience sample of students was recruited at a certain university, from a certain class or cohort \cite[e.g.][]{mohanani2019requirements}. \item Some case studies mention purposive sampling and state some characteristics of the sites that led to their selection \cite[e.g.][]{ingram2020how}. \item Some repository mining studies clearly explain that they randomly draw elements from a purposively chosen sampling frame, acknowledging that their results should statistically generalize to the sampling frame but not the theoretical population \cite[e.g.][]{maalej2013patterns}. \item Other repository mining studies clearly explain sampling was constrained by API limitations, and how the researchers worked around those constraints \cite[e.g.][]{humbatova2020taxonomy}. \item Some grounded theory studies effectively explain that their goals do not include either representativeness or generalizing from a sample to a population \cite[e.g.][]{sedano2019product}. \item Some questionnaire surveys thoroughly explain their sampling strategy and its implications \cite[e.g.][]{Russo2020Gender}. \item Some systematic literature reviews present an extensive step-by-step account of how the primary studies were retrieved and filtered \cite[e.g.][]{BEECHAM2008860}. \end{itemize}